davea42/libdwarf-code/README.md

 As of 0.9.0 meson builds default to be shared-library builds.
-These options go on the meson setup command line. the default can be explicity chosen with:
+These options go on the meson setup command line. the default can be explicitly chosen with:

     --default-library shared